jameshume/jehtech/src/html/mobile_comms.md

 The access technology is Orthogonal Frequency Division Multiplexing (OFDM).
 In the uplink direction Single Carrier Frequency Division Multiple Access (SC-FDMA) is used (can be efficiently amplified using cheap amplifiers in the ME) and in the downling direction Orthogonal Frequency Division Multiple Access (OFDMA) is used (BSCs can use more expensive amplification tech).
 Both are variants of OFDMA.

+Some verbage for the IoT world:

+* 4G LTE Cat M1 is LTE-M
+* 4G LTE Cat NB1 is NB-IoT, also known by "E-UTRAN NB-S1 mode"

 ![Image of general 4G architecture](##IMG_DIR##/4g_overall_architecture.png)

 <p></p>